EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I updated the contact form from yesterday's blog.
 Now, it actually does send an email when the form is submitted.
 How fun!

 I also zipped up both today's and yesterday's project to conserve some space.
+### R1D57
+Today I wrote a simple application that experiments with WT Forms and Flask.
+I created a simple Login form with two fields and validation takes place on submit.